 For the 'walking wounded' where the dog is injured but not in shock, prompt cleaning of wounds reduces the risk of infection.

 The golden rule is to use lots of saline solution to physically wash bacteria and contamination off the wound.
 Use saline solution from your first aid kit, or contact lens cleaning solution, or make up a saltwater solution (¼ tsp of salt to one pint of previously boiled water).

 If you don't have saline and a wound is heavily contaminated, use a dilute solution of chlorhexidine to wash the area clean.
 (There is some controversy about using disinfectants on open wounds as it can damage the exposed tissue, but for very dirty wounds the benefits outweigh the risks).

 Once you've performed immediate first aid… get to the vet.
 This is especially important for dog bites.
 Puncture wounds often inoculate bacteria deep beneath the surface, and require the patient to be sedated so the wound can be adequately explored and cleaned.

 Remember, don't panic, keep hold of your dog, and stop the worst of the bleeding.
-Don't be tempted to give human painkillers to the dog as this can interfere with pain relief the vet wants to administer.
-And finally, if in doubt keep the dog warm, phone the vet to warn them you are on the way, and then make all haste to the clinic.
+Don't be tempted to give human painkillers to them as this can interfere with pain relief the vet wants to administer.
+And finally, keep your dog warm, phone the vet to warn them you are coming, and then make your way to the clinic.